Azure/azure-webpubsub/sdk/webpubsub-socketio-extension/examples/chat-with-auth-github/Readme.md

-# Create a Chat app
+# Create a chat app with Web PubSub for Socket.IO And GitHub OAuth

 ## Prerequisites